 “Spreading your wings in a perplexing world”

-Please “like” this site, email it or reblog it, and share it with anyone.
+Please forward and share this E-zine with anyone.
 Thank you.

 - This month’s puzzler

 New story: “Why Do I Make Stupid Mistakes?”